See how PayPal and Currencies Direct stack up when compared on exchange rates, fees and efficiency. Read more…

-Send more money to Korea with the right transfer service.
+Send money to Korea

-Case study: Mi-Cha sends money home to Korea
+Case Study: Mi-Cha sends money home to Korea

-|Bank||Money Transfer Company|
+|Canadian Bank||Money Transfer Company|

 |Transfer time||Up to 2 days||Within minutes|